StackExchange/stack-blog/_posts/2008-08-12-special-development-team-podcast.markdown

 For me, it's these two guys.
 Geoff, Jarrod and I all know each other from working together at previous jobs.
 They are without a doubt two of the very best developers I've ever worked with, and it's an honor to have them on the team.
-Particuarly at the slave wages I'm paying them.
+Particularly at the slave wages I'm paying them.
 (Actually, I'm not sure even a slave could survive on what I pay.)